 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to attend all workshops and approximately 120 non-contact hours to study the 3 unit course.

-Learning Activities SummarySee MyUni Research Project guidelines document for the full schedule of intensive workshop and course timelines.
+Learning Activities SummarySee MyUni Research Project guidelines document for the full schedule of the intensive workshop and course timelines

 Small Group Discovery ExperienceThere will be small group discussions during the workshop.